ChetanXpro/chetanxpro/README.md

 In my free time, I like to build.
 Here are a few of my favorite open-source projects that I built from scratch:

 - [Nodejs-whisper](https://github.com/ChetanXpro/nodejs-whisper): nodeJS Bindings for Whisper - the CPU version of OpenAI's Whisper.
 - [Short-video-automation](https://github.com/ChetanXpro/short-video-automation): A short content automation tool which use AI and can generate short videos for YouTube and Instagram.
+(Got more than 6 million views with generated videos)
 - [video-transcoding-service](https://github.com/ChetanXpro/video-transcoding-service): A serverless video transcoding service which can run on AWS ECS and Lambda.
 - [AI telegram bot](https://github.com/ChetanXpro/chatgpt-telegram-bot): A Telegram Chat bot that sends you pictures in addition to responding to your questions, and text to speech.
 - [LaunchKit](https://github.com/ChetanXpro/LaunchKit): A Next.js template, featuring stripe, database, authentication, and email functionality integration.